-Taking these medications just before go out can help you control your bowels.
+Taking these medications just before going out can help you control your bowels.
 Your doctor may recommend medicine to treat or prevent diarrhea, decreasing the frequency or looseness of bowel movements.

 - Loperamide (Imodium®): over the counter medicine.

 - Diphenoxylate and atropine (Lomotil®): Prescription medicine.

 When fiber supplements are not enough, your doctor can recommend medications such as stool softeners or laxatives.
 And, if your constipation is due to irritable bowel syndrome, additional prescription medicines may be needed.

 Medicines for constipation include:

 - Bulk-forming laxatives (Benefiber®, Metamucil®, Citrucel®): Softens stool by absorbing water.